FYSETC/FYSETC-SD-WIFI/README.md

 ## Config

-First you can see our video [here](https://www.youtube.com/watch?v=YAFAK-jPcOs).
+First you can see our video [FYSETC SD Wifi Wireless Transmission Module Introduction - YouTube](https://www.youtube.com/watch?v=2aW-65--NJk&t=24s).
 You have two ways to config the module.

 *note: The card should be formatted for Fat16 or Fat32*